frank-lsf/lsf-homepage/content/post/fly-with-me/index.md

 - How much does it cost? <br> I do not charge passengers because this is not a commercial service.
 We share the rental cost.
 It is usually around $200 per flight hour.

-- Is it cold up there? <br> It's usually 5--10 degrees cooler than on the ground.
+- How high do you fly & Is it cold up there? <br> We usually cruise at 5,000 to 10,000 feet (in comparison the airliners cruise at 30,000 feet).
+It's usually 5--10 degrees cooler than on the ground.
 There is heating inside the airplane (but no A/C).

+- How fast & far can you fly? <br> The aircrafts I fly typically cruise at around 140 knots (160 mph), which means 1 hour to Tahoe, 2 hours to LA, or 3 hours to San Diego or Las Vegas.
+Any trip longer than these probably needs a fuel stop.

 - Can I use my phone? <br> Yes--- because we fly low to the ground (compared to the airliners), cellular signal is usually excellent!